 The terms of the Loan Facility require that among other things, the Company maintain a specified Fixed Charge Coverage Ratio and maintain a minimum EBITDA.
-In addition, the Company is limited in the amount of Capital Expenditures it can make.
-The Company is also limited to the amount of dividends it can pay its shareholders as defined in the Loan Facility.
-As of March 31, 2017, the Company was not in compliance with the Fixed Charge Coverage Ratio covenant.
-The failure to maintain the requisite Fixed Charge Coverage Ratio constitutes a default under the Loan Facility and PNC at its option may give notice to the Company that all amounts under the Loan Facility are immediately due and payable consequently, all amounts due under the Term Loans are also classified as current.
-As of March 31, 2017, the Company was not in compliance with the minimum EBITDA requirement.
-The Company has requested a waiver from PNC for the failure to meet the minimum EBITDA covenant.
+In addition, the Company is limited in the amount of capital expenditures it can make.
+The Company also is limited as to the amount of dividends it can pay its shareholders, as defined in the Loan Facility.
+As of March 31, 2017, the Company was not in compliance with the Fixed Charge Coverage Ratio covenant or minimum EBITDA covenant.
+The failure to maintain the requisite Fixed Charge Coverage Ratio and minimum EBITDA covenant.
+The failure to maintain the requisite Fixed Charge Coverage Ratio and minimum EBITDA constitutes a default under the Loan Facility and PNC at its option may give notice to the Company that all amounts under the Loan Facility are immediately due and payable.
+Consequently, all amounts due under the term loan are also classified as current.
+The Company has requested a waiver from PNC for the failure to meet the specified Fixed Charge Coverage Ratio and minimum EBITDA covenant.
 Because the revolving loans contain a subjective acceleration clause which could permit PNC to require repayment prior to maturity, all of the loans outstanding with PNC are classified with the current portion of notes and capital lease obligations.

-As of March 31, 2017, our debt to PNC in the amount of \$23,427,000 consisted of the revolving credit note due to PNC in the amount of \$18,847,000 and the term loans due to PNC in the amount of \$4,580,000.
-And as of December 31, 2016, our debt to PNC in the amount of \$31,042,000 consisted of the revolving credit note due to PNC in the amount of \$24,393,000 and the term loans due to PNC in the amount of \$6,649,000.
+As of March 31, 2017, our debt to PNC in the amount of \$23,427,000 consisted of the revolving credit loan in the amount of \$18,847,000 and the term loan in the amount of \$4,580,000.
+As of December 31, 2016, our debt to PNC in the amount of \$31,042,000 consisted of the revolving credit note due to PNC in the amount of \$24,393,000 and the term loan due to PNC in the amount of \$6,649,000.